zeropointnine/tts-audiobook-tool/README.md

     pip install -r requirements-fish.txt

-If using CUDA, uninstall the vanilla version of torch that just got installed, and install the [CUDA version of torch v2.7.1](https://pytorch.org/get-started/previous-versions/)

 And then, two extra steps:

 You have to opt in to gain access to the Fish/OpenAudio model by visiting the FishAudio [Hugging Face page](https://huggingface.co/fishaudio/openaudio-s1-mini), using a logged-in HF account.